Cooling Towers and Low CO2 Footprint: Enquiry Results by Eurovent

 The project was conducted thanks to the collaboration of the main European players in this sector: MITA Cooling Technologies was among them.
 A one-year operation was simulated for each cooling system.

 Enquiry results have shown a fact clearly: refrigeration plants with wet cooling towers have the lowest CO₂ footprint on an annual basis.

-High performances and low water consumption can be obtained thanks to a few technical devices: recent Eurovent recommendation 9/13 shows which ones.
+High performances and low water use can be obtained thanks to a few technical devices: recent Eurovent recommendation 9/13 shows which ones.

-“Eurovent recommendation 9/13 is a basis for all those involved in evaporative cooling equipment – says Alessandro Fontana, Vice President of the Project and Managing Director at MITA Cooling Technologies – It eliminates all the false myths of an incorrect water consumption calculation”.
-Despite all these (and other) myths, cooling towers are the most efficient cooling technology; at the same time, footprint and source consumption can be significantly reduced.
+“Eurovent recommendation 9/13 is a basis for all those involved in evaporative cooling equipment – says Alessandro Fontana, Vice President of the Project and Managing Director at MITA Cooling Technologies – It eliminates all the false myths of an incorrect water use calculation”.
+Despite all these (and other) myths, cooling towers are the most efficient cooling technology; at the same time, footprint and resource use can be significantly reduced.
 We have already shown this in an article.

 A series of official documents have been published by Eurovent to show biennial project results: they can be found and downloaded from a special session of MITA website.

 - the recommendation 9-13, “Evaporative Cooling Equipment: How to Evaluate and Minimise the Water Consumption”;